-The following disclosure is made for the sub-fund in accordance with article 7(1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector: The sub-fund management does not consider any principle adverse impacts on sustainability factors for this financial product, as it does not pursue any environmental or social characteristics in its investment strategy.
+In accordance with article 7 (1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector, the following is disclosed for the sub-fund: The principal adverse impacts on sustainability factors are not considered separately by the sub-fund management for this financial product as the investment strategy does not pursue environmental or social characteristics.

-The following is the disclosure in accordance with article 7 of Regulation (EU) 2020/852 of June 18, 2020 on the establishment of a framework to facilitate sustainable investment: The investments underlying this financial product do not take into account EU criteria for environmentally sustainable economic activities.
+The following is the disclosure in accordance with article 7 of Regulation (EU) 2020/852 of June 18, 2020, on the establishment of a framework to facilitate sustainable investment: The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.